curability4apish/chacha20.c/README.md

-_A unified version "unified-chacha20.c" was added as a fork_, with an example implementation shown, and it doesn't need chacha20.h.
+A unified version "unified-chacha20.c" was added as a fork, with an example implementation shown, and it doesn't need chacha20.h.

 # chacha20-c
 ChaCha20 stream cipher implemented in C